brmlab/acarsdec/README.md

 ## HOW DOES IT WORK ?

-To receive ACARS you need at least an AM VHF air band receiver tuned to one of these frequencies :
+To receive ACARS you need at least an AM VHF air band receiver tuned to one of these frequencies:

 - 131.725	Europe primary
 - 131.525	European secondary
 - 131.550	USA primary
 - 130.025	USA secondary
 - 131.450 Japan primary

-(these are the most common, google is your friend for other frequencies)
+(These frequencies are the most common, Google is your friend for other frequencies)

 Audio output from this receiver is send to the soundcard input of your PC under Linux.
 Then, acarsdec will demodulate the signals sent by aircrafts and print the received messages on its standart output in airnav log text format.

 ## BUILDING IT
 On a Linux system, you will need libsnd librairy, alsa audio system and gcc/make installed.

-Then just type :
+Then just type:
 `make`

 ## USING IT
-acarsdec could be called with the following options :
+acarsdec could be called with the following options:
 ```
 acarsdec [-LR][-s noport] -d alsapcmdevice | -f sndfile
  -f sndfile :           decode from file sndfile (ie: a .wav file)